 Prior to joining the firm, Francisco was a law clerk at the Constitutional Court of the Dominican Republic.
 He also interned at the Colombian Commission of Jurists (CCJ) in Bogotá, where he worked on human rights and humanitarian law matters.
 Previous experience includes the handling of maritime and civil litigation, as well as the drafting and implementation of private and public contracts.

-Francisco served as both President and Secretary-General of the Latin American Council of International and Comparative Law Scholars, Dominican Republic chapter (COLADIC-RD).
-With COLADIC-RD, he has intervened as amicus curiae in proceedings before the Inter-American Court of Human Rights and the Constitutional Court of the Dominican Republic.
+Francisco served as president of the Latin American Council of International and Comparative Law Scholars, Dominican Republic chapter (COLADIC-RD).
+With COLADIC-RD, he has intervened as amicus curiae in proceedings before the Inter-American Court of Human Rights.